Simple test can prevent pneumonia after a stroke

 Aspiration is main pneumonia risk in stroke victims

-Millions of dollars and several hundred thousand lives could be saved if more hospitals followed a simple best practice — the swallow test — for stroke victims, assert researchers in a new study in the journal Neurology.1 Aspiration, note medical experts, is the main pneumonia risk in stroke patients.
+Millions of dollars and several hundred thousand lives could be saved if more hospitals followed a simple best practice — the swallow test — for stroke victims, assert researchers in a new study in the journal Neurology.1 Aspiration, note medical experts, in the main pneumonia risk is stroke patients.

 A research team from MetroHealth and Case Western Reserve University in Cleveland and led by Irene Katzan, MD, MS, assistant professor of neurology at the Cleveland Clinic and MetroHealth Medical Center, reviewed local hospital records of 11,286 stroke patients admitted between 1991 and 1997.
 They found that 5.6% of those patients developed pneumonia, which tripled a patient's chance of dying within 30 days, and was linked with a greater need of extended care after discharge and a greater chance of re-admittance for complications.

 In addition, the study reports that the typical case of pneumonia costs about $15,000 per patient.
 With an estimated 500,000 such patients nationwide per year, the annual cost would be near $459 million, the authors asserted.

 While the study did not specifically determine if the swallow test was given, "other studies done largely pre- and post-implementation of the [swallow test] protocol have shown that implementation of such a systematic protocol can reduce pneumonia by 50%; one even showed a 100% reduction," asserts Katzan.